rickardlindberg/rickardlindberg.me/writing/reliable-socket-servers/index.markdown

 response from the server and that subsequent requests fail because the server has crashed, and there is no one listening on port 9000.

-## Solution: restart the server in loop
+## Solution: restart the server in a loop

 In order for subsequent requests to succeed, we need to start the server again after it has crashed.
 One way to do that is to run the server program in an